Magnetic soliton molecules in binary condensates: Numerical results

+The energy of the relative phase domain wall is equivalent to that of two solitons at rest separated by $\Delta x$, provided that $b<1$, because these two configurations correspond to different phases of the same oscillation.
 To determine the relation between $b$ and $\Delta x$, we evolve relative phase domain walls under the uniform-$n$ equations (\ref{Eq:CDGL}) and extract $\Delta x$ as the maximum soliton separation at rest after a quarter of an oscillation period.
-The resulting semianalytic prediction of $V_\text{uni} = \text{sign}(m_\text{eff}) E_\text{uni}$ as a function of $\Delta x$ is plotted in Fig.~\ref{Fig:PotAndT}(a) as solid lines, demonstrating good agreement with the GPE results for moderate soliton separations.
-Note, however, that $V_\text{uni}$ diverges for $\Delta x \ll \xi_s$, because the uniform-$n$ constraint significantly overestimates the kinetic energy when $b\ll1$.
+The resulting semianalytic prediction of the potential $V^\text{uni} = \text{sign}(m_\text{eff}) E^\text{uni}$ as a function of $\Delta x$ is plotted in Fig.~\ref{Fig:PotAndT}(a) as solid lines, demonstrating good agreement with the GPE results for moderate soliton separations.
+Note, however, that $V^\text{uni}$ diverges for $\Delta x \ll \xi_s$, because the uniform-$n$ constraint significantly overestimates the kinetic energy when $b\ll1$.

 The oscillation period $T$ of excited bound states, shown in the inset to Fig.~\ref{Fig:PotAndT}(a), can serve as a useful experimental probe.
 We calculate $T$ by evolving the at-rest solitons from the main plot of Fig.~\ref{Fig:PotAndT}(a) as initial states in time-dependent GPE simulations.
 The period exhibits anharmonicity, diverging as the oscillation amplitude $\Delta x_\text{max}$ increases and the bound state dissociation energy is approached.
 The large-amplitude case highlighted by the magenta circles corresponds to the dynamics in Fig.~\ref{Fig1:DensPhase}(c).
 For reference, taking the mass of $^{87}$Rb (see Sec.~\ref{Sec:params}) yields a period of $T \approx 60.6\,$ms for this case.